abhiknmiet/StroerAutomation/README.md

 ## To View Execution Report::

-    Go to "TestReport" folder just above the pom.xml file.
+    First Refresh the Project Then Go to "TestReport" folder just above the pom.xml file.
     Open the HTML file in browser.You can see execution status of each scenario with stepwise screenshot.